MageGyver/m2devbox/README.md

 ## Installation

-m2devbox is distributed in form of a PHAR file.
+m2devbox is available as a PHAR file or as a Composer package.
 You can use it locally in your project, or you can install it globally.

 ### Global PHAR installation (recommended)
 ```shell